Skip to main content

 The 2D assessment graph

 Hint: Every company can define their own axis descriptions.
-Or your company may want to disable the 2D chart altogether.
+Or your company may choose to disable the 2D chart altogether.

 Writing your self-assessment

 This is the most important part of the Performance Review.
 HR Admins can define what questions to ask and how many questions there are in total.
-Your review questionnaire may consist of qualitative, free-text style questions or quantitative, Scale type questions (with the option to add a further comment).
+Your review questionnaire may consist of qualitative, free-text style questions and/or quantitative, sliding-scale questions.

 As you write, you can use our Rich Text Editor (RTE) to highlight your text and add bullet points, hyperlinks, and general text formatting.